Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 ### Font and Colour choices

+**Fonts**

-**Fonts:** "Google Fonts was used to import the chosen fonts for use in the site."
+- Google Fonts was used to import the chosen fonts for use in the site.

-**Colours:**
+**Colours**

-Different colors will be chosen, but black, white, and blue are still the main colors.
+- Different colors will be chosen, but black, white, and blue are still the main colors.

 ## Features